Diversity and Inclusion Strategic Plan

 Increasing the Diversity of Our Student Population

-As the nation's population becomes more diverse, our goal is for our students to reflect the diversity of our nation and for these students to provide extra-ordinary medical care, including in underserved communities.
+As the nation's population becomes more diverse, our goal is for our students to reflect the diversity of our nation and for these students to provide extraordinary medical care, including in underserved communities.

 In 2014, several medical college students across the nation engaged in an advocacy role to address diversity and health care disparities.
-This advocacy strategy, White Coats for Black Lives, challenged medical colleges to enroll medical school classes that have 31 percent under-represented populations: Hispanic/Latino, African American and Native American.
+This advocacy strategy, White Coats for Black Lives, challenged medical colleges to enroll medical school classes with 31 percent under-represented populations: Hispanic/Latino, African American and Native American.
 The strategy also called for taking steps to address health care disparities that are based on aspects of diversity.